yao-yun/neodb/doc/install.md

 ### I got Error: “无效的登录回调地址”.

-Check `REDIRECT_URIS` in `settings.py`, the final value should be `"http://localhost/" + "/account/login/oauth"`.
+Check `REDIRECT_URIS` in `settings.py`, the final value should be `"http://localhost/account/login/oauth"` or sth similar.
 If you are specifying a port, add the port to the localhost address.

-Please also delete the app record in the database:
+If any change was made to `REDIRECT_URIS`, existing apps registered in Mastodon are no longer valid, so delete the app record in the database:
 ```
-delete from mastodon_mastodonapplication where domain_name = 'your_domain_name';
+delete from mastodon_mastodonapplication;
 ```